Mahi-markus/Inventory_Management/README.md

 ## normal user

 1. After getting permission by admin a normal user can see his own accomomation and update,delete also.
+2. The normal user(property owner) need to login to do that

 ### Importing location data
 1. Login as admin